NoFate35/django_intro/README.md

 * ORM.
 Creating entities.
 Relationships
 ### Description
 The project is managed by the poetry project manager and consists of several applications:
-* articles
+* articles - full CRUD in Django
-* comments
+* comments - added a comment system
-* products.
+* products - implemented product filtering
 Testing has been conducted.